csrc-sdsu/mole/OSE_ORGANIZATION.md

 The members of this circle oversee some of the activities in the [MOLE Community Engagement](#community-engagement-pillar) and [MOLE Organization and Governance](#organization-and-governance-pillar) pillars pertaining to outreach and education events, promotion of the MOLE library functionality, and onboarding of new members to the MOLE community.

 The circle is chaired by members of the MOLE Leadership team, and it is open to any member of the MOLE community, as long as they agree to comply with the [MOLE OSE Code of Conduct](https://mole-docs.readthedocs.io/en/main/intros/code_of_conduct_wrapper.html), and there are no objections.
-Participants can be removed from this circle if a proposal to do so passes the consensus process as described in the MOLE Governance document.

 ---